Meet Schedule & Results

 High School -- If you don't want your cross country season to end after your last school meet, and desire to compete with other talented Nebraska athletes on the same team, contact us when your season is over.
 High school athletes may not participate until after the state high school meet.

-Most practices will be held at Seymour Smith Park, northeast of 72nd & Harrison Sts. in Omaha, meeting by the picnic tables across the road from the skeet range.
-There will generally be two or three practices each week, usually starting at 5:30 p.m., and maybe an occasional Sunday afternoon practice.
+Practices will be held at Walnut Grove Park, 151st and Q Sts. in Omaha.
+There are two practices during the week, starting at 6:00 p.m., plus a few Saturday morning practices.
 See the Calendar for the most up-to-date practice schedule.
 The coaches realize that families will sometimes have schedule conflicts and there will be times when an athlete must miss practice.
 Our expectation is that kids will take the responsibility for running on their own when they are unable to get to club practice.
 Cross country is a sport which demands diligence and perseverance.
 Therefore, it is expected that kids run on the "off days" when there is no scheduled Flyers practice.

 National Cross Country Champions